Spotting A Duchenne Smile: How To Identify A Genuine Smile

 The act of smiling triggers the release of neurotransmitters called endorphins.
 These chemicals help lower stress levels and make us feel happier.
-Endorphins also act as natural painkillers helping those with chronic pain.
-As we increase our smiling, more endorphins are released into our system helping us feel less tense and happier.
+Endorphins also act as natural painkillers, helping with chronic pain.
+As you increase your smiling, more endorphins are released into your system, hopefully helping you to feel less tense and happier.

 Boosting The Immune System

 Smiling can help prevent and fight illnesses.
-When endorphins are released while smiling, cortisol-a stress hormone-is reduced.
-Cortisol is associated with high blood pressure, added body fat, a suppressed immune system, and even a reduced libido.
-Also, a study conducted on hospitalized children visited by storytellers and puppeteers showed an increase in immunity-boosting white blood cells an hour after the visit.
+When endorphins are released while smiling, they can reduce levels of a stress hormone called cortisol.
+Lowered cortisol levels have been associated with lower blood pressure, reduced body fat, a stronger immune system, and even a higher libido.
+Additionally, a study conducted on hospitalized children visited by storytellers and puppeteers showed an increase in immunity-boosting white blood cells an hour after the smile-inducing visit.

 Smiles Are Contagious

-It's not often you hear something contagious is good.
-Smiling is the exception.
-When you see someone smile, the area of your brain controlling facial movements is activated often leading to a smile or grin.
-Even intense or bad situations, a smile could be contagious and offer some relief.
+It's not often you hear that something “contagious” is also good, but smiling is both.
+When you see someone smile, the area of your brain controlling facial movements is activated, often leading to a reactive smile or grin.
+Even in tense situations, a smile can be contagious and offer some relief.